-But here another wire is connected to the p-type region.
-If you place a bulb and switch here, the bulb will turn on, because the moving electrons are the ‘electricity’.
+But here, another wire is connected to the p-type region.
+So if you place a bulb and switch here, the bulb will turn on because the moving electrons are the ‘electricity’.

-The above paragraph explains how solar energy works, but now we will also know what solar cells, solar modules, solar plants are.
+The above paragraph explains how solar energy works, but now we will also know about solar cells, solar modules, and solar plants.

-‘N’-type is placed on the upper side, and it is heavily doped; it is thinner than ‘P’-type.
+A solar cell is an electrical device that converts light energy into electrical energy by the photovoltaic effect.
+Sunlight is reflected only on the ‘N’ region because electrons move through the ‘N’ region.
+The ‘N’-type region is placed on the upper side, and it is heavily doped; it is thinner than the ‘P’-type.
 The P-type region is thicker, doped lightly, and placed in the lower area.

 Therefore, as the sunlight falls on the N-type region, the light heats the N-type region, and a large number of negative-type electrons begin to move towards the positive P-type region.

 The P region is thick and lightly doped and is meant to enhance cell performance.
-The thickness of the depletion region also is very high as compared to the previous case, and this means that the light-strike produces electron-hole pairs over a wider area than the endpoint.
+The thickness of the depletion region is also very high compared to the previous case, which means that the light strike produces electron-hole pairs over a wider area than the endpoint.

 About Solar Plant

-The government mostly installs the solar plant over a large area.
+The government mostly installs solar plants over a large area.
 It costs a lot to set up such a solar plant.
-So for this, a separate battery is not installed to store electricity, as it increases the cost.
+For this, a separate battery is not installed to store electricity, increasing the cost.

-However, in the case of solar power plants, the need for mass storage is generally not possible.
-A direct inverter is placed here which converts DC (direct current) to AC (alternating current) and reaches the nearest transformer.
+However, in solar power plants, the need for mass storage is generally not possible.
+A direct inverter is placed here, converting DC (direct current) to AC (alternating current) and reaching the nearest transformer.

-It is then distributed directly to homes, offices through electric poles.
-Solar panels on the roofs of houses have the option to store electricity with the help of batteries and solar charge controllers.
+It is then distributed directly to homes and offices through electric poles.
+Solar panels on the roofs of houses can store electricity with the help of batteries and solar charge controllers.

 Solar Panel Structure

-Photovoltaic (PV) Cell: The PV cell or solar cell in the solar panel consists of a single section, which produces only 0.5 volts.
+- Photovoltaic (PV) Cell: The PV cell or solar cell in the solar panel consists of a single section, producing only 0.5 volts.

-Solar Module: Therefore, many solar cells are connected to increase the voltage here, which is called a solar module.
-This solar module is usually a group of solar cells, connected by copper wire.
+- Solar Module: Many solar cells are connected to increase the voltage here, called a solar module.
+This solar module is usually a group of solar cells connected by copper wire.

-MAINTENANCE: The solar panel always needs to be kept clean, as it is kept in an open space for sunlight; There will be a possibility of damage due to dust, mud, storm, rain.
+The solar panel always needs to be kept clean, as it is kept in an open space for sunlight; There will be a possibility of damage due to dust, mud, storm, and rain.